manansahni13/Backend-Shopify/README.md

 # Backend-Shopify
-A backend for shopping cart
+A backend in node js for shopping cart